Modifier

 For newly created environments it may take up to 30 min for the backups to be initialized, so you may not be able to restore an environment if you have just created it.

-7. Under Advanced Options, select whether you want to uninstall per-tenant extensions, third-party AppSource apps, or skip environment cleanup as part of this restore.
+7. Under Advanced Options, select whether you want to uninstall per-tenant extensions, non-Microsoft AppSource apps, or skip environment cleanup as part of this restore.

 Note

-The restore operation duration is affected by several factors.
+Several factors affect the restore operation duration.
 For large or highly active databases, the restore might take several hours.
 You can find more details about the factors that affect the recovery time at Recovery time.

-Once the restore is completed, the environment state will change to Active.
+Once the restore is completed, the environment state changes to Active.
 If the restore operation fails, you can find the failure details on the Operations page.
 In this case, delete the failed environment, and then try to restore again.
 Contact Microsoft Support if the issue persists.

 After you restore an environment